mjbnewman/ETG-TRGB-SNIa/README.md

 # ETG-TRGB-SNIa
-This is the publicly available repository that contains the code for our SNe Ia cosmology analysis reported in the manuscript &lt;arXiV/ApJ>.
+This is the publicly available repository that contains the code for our SN Ia cosmology analysis reported in the manuscript Newman et al. (2025, in prep.).